MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/choose-records-synchronize-dynamics-365-outlook-exchange.md

   - D365CE
   - Powerplatform
 ---
-# Choose the records to synchronize between Dynamics 365 and Exchange
+# Choose the records to synchronize between Dynamics 365 for Customer Engagement and Exchange

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]<br/>[!INCLUDE[cc_applies_to_on-prem-9_0_0](../includes/cc_applies_to_on-prem-9_0_0.md)]